fulviodenza/notion-echo/README.md

 ### Commands

-- `/help` - Displays this help message.
+- `/help` - Displays this help message;
-- `/register` - Register your Notion notebook in the bot.
+- `/register` - Register your Notion notebook in the bot;
-- `/note [text]` - Write the text of the note on Notion.
+- `/note [text]` - Write the text of the note on Notion;
 - `/defaultpage [page_name]` - Sets the default Notion page for your notes.
-Ensure this is an authorized page during registration.
+Ensure this is an authorized page during registration;
+- `/getdefaultpage` - Get default page for your user.

 ## Why Use notion-echo Bot?